Rodenstock/cnxt-connector-client-dotnet4/docs/SessionsApi.md

 [**GetB2bOptic**](SessionsApi.md#getb2boptic) | **GET** /sessions/{id}/b2boptic | Retrieves a session by ID represented as B2BOptic XML document.
 [**GetSession**](SessionsApi.md#getsession) | **GET** /sessions/{id} | Retrieves a session by ID.
 [**GetSessions**](SessionsApi.md#getsessions) | **GET** /sessions | Retrieves a list of sessions.
 This endpoint implements pagination by using links.
 Additionally, it is possible to filter by field names such as createdAfter, updatedAfter or to sort ascending or descending.
-[**ImportB2BOptic**](SessionsApi.md#importb2boptic) | **POST** /sessions/{id} | Imports a B2BOptic XML document defined by the session ID.
-This B2BOptic XML document is assigned to an existing session via the defined session ID or assigned to this patient as a new session via the specified first name, last name, or date of birth of the patient.
+[**ImportB2BOptic**](SessionsApi.md#importb2boptic) | **PUT** /sessions/{id} | Imports a B2BOptic XML document defined by the session ID.
+This B2BOptic XML document is assigned to an existing session via the defined session ID or assigned to this patient as a new session via the specified id of the session and specified first name, last name, or date of birth of the patient.
 [**ImportB2BOpticAsNewSession**](SessionsApi.md#importb2bopticasnewsession) | **POST** /sessions | Imports a B2BOptic XML document as a new session, which is assigned to an existing patient via Patient id.
 If the patient does not exist with the given patient id, a new patient is created and the new session is associated accordingly.